intelowlproject/IntelOwl/docs/source/Advanced-Usage.md

 * `WiGLE`:
   * `search_type` (default `WiFi Network`).
 Supported are: `WiFi Network`, `CDMA Network`, `Bluetooth Network`, `GSM/LTE/WCDMA Network`
   * Above mentioned `search_type` is just different routes mentioned in [docs](https://api.wigle.net/swagger#/v3_ALPHA).
 Also, the string to be passed in input field of generic analyzers have a format.
 Different variables are separated by semicolons(`;`) and the field-name and value are separated by equals sign(`=`).
 Example string for search_type `CDMA Network` is `sid=12345;nid=12345;bsid=12345`
+* `CRXcavator`:
+  * Every Chrome-Extension has a unique alpha=numerc identifier.
+That's the only Input necessary.
+Eg: `Norton Safe Search Enhanced`'s identifier is `eoigllimhcllmhedfbmahegmoakcdakd`.

 There are two ways to do this: